2 ACCOUNTING POLICIES

 A. Initial Recognition and Measurement

-All Financial Assets are initially recognised at fair value.
+All Financial Assets are initially recognized at fair value.
 Transaction Costs that are directly attributable to the acquisition or issue of Financial Assets, which are not at Fair Value Through Profit or Loss (FVTPL), are adjusted to the fair value on initial recognition.
 However, trade receivable that do not contain a significant financial component are measure at transaction price.
-Purchase and sale of financial assets are recognised using trade date accounting.
+Purchase and sale of financial assets are recognized using trade date accounting.

 B. Subsequent Measurement

-Financial Assets measured at Amortised
+Financial Assets measured at Amortized

-Financial Assets measures at Fair value through profit or loss: Assets that do not meet the criteria for Amortised cost or FVOCI are measured at fair value through profit or loss.
-A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss in the period in which it arises, unless it arises from debt instruments that were designated
+Financial Assets measures at Fair value through profit or loss: Assets that do not meet the criteria for amortized cost or FVOCI are measured at fair value through profit or loss.
+A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognized in profit or loss in the period in which it arises, unless it arises from debt instruments that were designated at fair value or which are not held for trading.
+Interest income from these financial assets is included in 'Interest income' using the effective interest rate method.

-C. Equity instruments
+C. Equity Instruments

-All equity investments are measured at fair value with value changes recognised in statement of profit and loss, except for those equity investments for which the Company has elected to present the value changes in 'Other Comprehensive Income' .
+All equity investments are measured at fair value with value changes recognized in statement of profit and loss, except for those equity investments for which the Company has elected to present the value changes in 'Other Comprehensive Income' .

-Changes in the fair value of financial assets at fair value through profit or loss are recognised in net gain/loss on fair value changes in the statement of profit or loss.
+Changes in the fair value of financial assets at fair value through profit or loss are recognized in net gain/loss on fair value changes in the statement of profit or loss.
 Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.

 D. Impairment of Financial Asset

-• An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes;
+- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes;

-• The time value of money; and
+- The time value of money; and

-• Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
+- Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.

-2.9 Financial Liabilities A. Initial Recognition
+2.9 Financial Liabilities

-All Financial liabilities are recognised at fair value and in case of borrowing, net of directly attributable cost.
-Fees of recurring nature are
+All Financial liabilities are recognized at fair value and in case of borrowing, net of directly attributable cost.
+Fees of recurring nature are directly recognized in the statement of profit and loss as finance cost.

-Financial liabilities are carried at Amortised cost using the effective interest method.
-For trade and other payables maturing within one year from the balance sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments.
+other payables maturing within one year from the balance sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments.

 C. Derecognition

-2.11 Revenue Recognition
+2.10 Revenue Recognition

-Revenue is recognised when (or as) the Company satisfies a performance obligation by transferring a promised good or service (i.e. an asset) to a customer.
+Revenue is recognized when (or as) the Company satisfies a performance obligation by transferring a promised good or service (i.e. an asset) to a customer.
 An asset is transferred when (or as) the customer obtains control of that asset.

 The Company applies the five-step approach for recognition of revenue: